-A bank's profitability affects its long-term survivability.
-Earnings can be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's profitability affects its safety and soundness.
+Earnings can be retained by the bank, increasing its capital buffer, or be used to address problematic loans, likely making the bank better prepared to withstand economic trouble.
+Conversely, losses reduce a bank's ability to do those things.

-On Bankrate's test of earnings, Beal Bank USA scored 20 out of a possible 30, above the national average of 16.52.
+On Bankrate's test of earnings, Beal Bank USA scored 18 out of a possible 30, exceeding the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important measure of a bank's earnings.
-Beal Bank USA's most recent annualized quarterly return on equity was 11.96 percent, above the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
+Beal Bank USA's most recent annualized quarterly return on equity was 10.20 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $119.5 million on total equity of $2.24 billion.
-The bank experienced an annualized return on average assets, or ROA, of 4.52 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $213.2 million on total equity of $2.24 billion for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 3.97 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.